University of Houston Law Center 4800 Calhoun Houston, Texas 77204 Phone: (713) 743-5206 Fax: (713) 743-2131 JD 1992, Texas BA 1989, Columbia

-Professor Hoffman is the Associate Dean and Law Foundation Professor at the University of Houston Law Center.
+Professor Hoffman is the Law Foundation Professor at the University of Houston Law Center.
 An expert on procedural law in federal and state courts, he is a highly prolific scholar whose work has appeared in the leading law reviews in the country and been highly influential with commentators, lawyers and courts, including the United States Supreme Court.

 In the classroom he is an acclaimed and dedicated teacher.
 One of several teaching awards he has won put it this way: "Professor Lonny Hoffman embodies all the qualities of a great educator.
 Not only does he have an astounding command of his subject area; he takes pride and pleasure in sharing that knowledge with his students.
 Professor Hoffman's energetic approach and 'real world' attitude to teaching bring a freshness to the classroom which inspires his students to give one hundred percent of their efforts to live up to his high standards."

-Colloquium: Reenvisioning Law (faculty work-in-progress presentations made to seminar-sized group of students)
+COURSES: Procedure I (first-year course) Procedure II (upper-level course on state and federal procedure) Colloquium: Reenvisioning Law (faculty work-in-progress presentations made to seminar-sized group of students) Written Advocacy (Seminar)